dotnetweekly/dnw-gatsby/src/newsletters/2015/47/the-future-of-microsoft-tools-and-services-for-the-new-role-of-developers.md

 ---
 _id: 5a88e1adbd6dca0d5f0d24fe
-title: 'The Future of Microsoft Tools and Services for the New Role of Developers'
+title: "The Future of Microsoft Tools and Services for the New Role of Developers"
 url: 'https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/010'
 category: 5a88e1adbd6dca0d5f0d24fe
 slug: 'the-future-of-microsoft-tools-and-services-for-the-new-role-of-developers'